Hasahn French: College career

 As a freshman, French averaged 9.3 points and 7.1 rebounds per game and set a Saint Louis freshman record with 59 blocked shots.
 French was named to the Atlantic 10 All-Rookie Team.
 In the first round of the 2019 Atlantic 10 Tournament, French scored 22 points and had 12 rebounds in a win over Richmond.
 As a sophomore, French averaged 9.3 points, 8.4 rebounds, and 1.8 blocks per game on a team that finished 23–13 and reached the NCAA Tournament.
 He was named to the Third Team All-Atlantic 10 as well as the Defensive Team.

 On November 23, 2019, French scored 21 points and pulled down an Atlantic 10 record-tying 24 rebounds in a 60–55 win against Belmont.
 He was named to the midseason Karl Malone Award watchlist.
 As a junior, French averaged 12.4 points, 10.4 rebounds, 2.3 assists and 2.6 blocks per game.
 He led the conference in rebounding and became Saint Louis's all-time leader in blocks.
 French was named to the Second Team All-Atlantic 10 as well as the Defensive Team.
 Following the season, he declared for the 2020 NBA draft.
 On June 3, French withdrew from the draft and opted to return for his senior season.
 He averaged 9.2 points and 7.4 rebounds per game as a senior.

 Professional career

 On June 25, 2021, French reportedly signed his first professional contract with Lavrio of the Greek Basket League.
 However, the transfer never fully materialized.
 On August 19, he signed with Krka of the Slovenian League.

-For the 2022–23 season, French joined the Raptors 905 of the NBA G League.
-However, he did not make the final roster.
+For the 2022–23 season, French joined the Raptors 905 of the NBA G League, however he did not make the final roster.
+On 2 December 2022, French was announced as a new signing for the Newcastle Eagles of the British Basketball League.

+On October 28, 2024, French joined the Delaware Blue Coats, but was waived on November 4.